 - Pieter Dorrestein (UC San Diego), Mapping our Chemical Environment: Locard in the 21st century

-Drugs and Drug Profiling
+Drugs I: Drug Profiling

 - J. Tyler Davidson (Sam Houston University), Identification of Marijuana by Ion Complexation